 23. To mortgage, charge (with or without power of sale and on such terms as the State Administrative Tribunal thinks fit), deal with or dispose of, as the Tribunal thinks most expedient, any property of the represented person, for the purpose of raising, securing or repaying, with or without interest, money that is to be, or that has been, applied to or for the carrying into effect of all or any of the things authorised by the Tribunal.

-[Part A amended by No. 3 of 2002 s.
+[Part A amended: No. 3 of 2002 s.
 70; No. 55 of 2004 s.
 466.]

 Part B — State Administrative Tribunal

-[Heading inserted by No. 19 of 2010 s.
+[Heading inserted: No. 19 of 2010 s.
 18(5).]

 The State Administrative Tribunal may —